rajbos/rajbos.github.io/_posts/2019-07-10-DevOps-Principles-series.md

 Some of the topics explained are:
 ## What is DevOps?
 I couldn't just start and not talk about the origination and basic idea's behind DevOps.
 This is a starting point for the series so I took a little extra time to explain why I started creating these video's.
-You can find this episode [here](https://www.youtube.com/watch?v=eEB9h8mU8rY&list=PLXVVwOM8uv2wQyhQ7mB_Nv_iXyMuXf-GT&index=1).
+You can find this episode
+<iframe width="900" height="506" src="https://www.youtube.com/embed/eEB9h8mU8rY?list=PLXVVwOM8uv2wQyhQ7mB_Nv_iXyMuXf-GT" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Shift Left
 The first principle I explained is 'Shift Left', a common theme when we talk about DevOps.
 The basic goal here is to have a fast feedback cycle on anything in the development process.
 Watch this episode [here](https://www.youtube.com/watch?v=E4UD1dloNM8&list=PLXVVwOM8uv2wQyhQ7mB_Nv_iXyMuXf-GT&index=2).